MiniWilford/it3048c-scripts/final_project/README.md

 ## Where is the data coming from?
 An API is being utilized to retrieve weather data from https://WeatherAPI.com and is limited to 1 million requests monthly.

+## Why is this useful?
+This is useful to utilize when needing to catch up with any older relatives or close friends by sending a personal email, as well as educational usage to learn the differences in temperature when it comes to geography.
+In addition to the prior reasonings as well, it enables

 ## My Email won't send...?
 This is because you don't have third party access enabled by your SMTP provider or there is a firewall issue.
 Ensure everything is working correctly before trying again.
 As well as potentially being blocked for sending too many requests.